 1. Korean Pears

 If you’ve had way too much to drink and feel a hangover setting in, drink some juice made from Korean pears.
-The pears contain polyphenols, which decrease the level of alcohol in the blood significantly when the juice is had post drinking.1 The reduced blood alcohol level, in turn, leads to
+The pears contain polyphenols, which decrease the level of alcohol in the blood significantly when the juice is had post drinking.1 The reduced blood alcohol level, in turn, leads to reduced hangover severity the next morning.

 While it is a popular ingredient in cooking, ginger can also be a great cure for a hangover.
 It is rich in antioxidants, which act on alcohol, detoxifying the body and preventing adverse effects.2 So, make some ginger tea and sip on it to soothe the discomfort caused by your hangover.